 Does enrollment have any impact on the sponsor’s career?

 Enrollment in EFMP does not adversely affect selection for promotions, schools or assignments.
 EFMP or any of the data used in the program is not made available to selection boards.
 EFMP enrollment does not guarantee assignment deletions, deferments or compassionate reassignments.
 All service member’s are still eligible for worldwide assignments.
 EFMP enrollment will not guarantee that a sponsor will not serve unaccompanied tours.

 Are special education needs always considered in the military personnel assignment process?

 Special education needs are only considered in assignments outside the United States.
 Assignments within the continental United States and Trust Territories are not based on the educational needs of children.
 All local school systems must obey public laws regarding the provisions of special education.

 Click the tab labeled “Health and Relationships”; select “Special Needs” where you will find resources, articles and other information.
 Military OneSource also provides consultations up to 12 times a year with a Consultant who will assess family needs and answer questions on many subjects.
 To schedule a consultation, call (800) 342-9647.

 The Department of Defense website has wonderful information to support families managing a military career and family special needs.
-Select “Troops & Families” on the top and then “Special Needs/EFMP” on the left.
+Select “Service Providers & Leaders” on the top and then “EFMP/Special Needs”.

 - EFMP-FS can provide additional website information.